lintnet/lintnet/README.md

 # lintnet

-General Linter powered by [Jsonnet](https://jsonnet.org/)
+General configuration file linter powered by [Jsonnet](https://jsonnet.org/)

-You can write lint rules with Jsonnet and lint files (JSON and YAML).
+You can write lint rules in Jsonnet and lint configuration files such as JSON and YAML.

 ## :warning: This project is still under development